 Moldovan Authorities and its Advisers make no express or implied warranties with respect to the completeness of any financial or other data contained herein.
 Moldovan Authorities and its Advisers also expressly disclaim all liability, including, without limitation, liability for misrepresentation, negligence or otherwise arising from any recipient's reliance upon the accuracy or completeness of the information contained in these Tender Documents.

 Each recipient of these Tender Documents must rely upon its own investigations and evaluations to establish its own conclusions as to the merits of the Project.
 These Tender Documents are provided for information only and are not intended to be, and must not be, taken as the basis for any investment decision.
-In making an investment decision, prospective tenderers must rely on their own examination of the Project including the merits and risks involved.
+In making an investment decision, prospective Investors must rely on their own examination of the Project including the merits and risks involved.

-Prospective tenderers are not to construe the contents of these Tender Documents as tax or legal advice.
+Prospective Investors are not to construe the contents of these Tender Documents as tax or legal advice.
 No professional, financial or legal adviser or any Government authority identified herein or any other independent third party has independently verified or advised on the accuracy or completeness of these Tender Documents, the information presented herein, or the applicable laws of any jurisdiction.
 Neither do any of the above assume any responsibility for the contents of these Tender Documents.
-Prior to making a proposal, any prospective tenderer should consult with its own legal, business and tax advisors to determine the appropriateness and consequences of proposing for the Project.
+Prior to making a proposal, any prospective Investor should consult with its own legal, business and tax advisors to determine the appropriateness and consequences of proposing for the Project.

 The delivery of these Tender Documents at any time does not imply that the information contained herein is correct at any time subsequent to its date.
 No person is authorized to give any information or to make any representation not contained in these Tender Documents as having been authorized by any of the parties referred to herein.